 However, there is no historical evidence to support this theory, so it is actually just an interesting story.
 In any case, the term “French cuffs” didn’t really become popular until the style immigrated to the United States.

-Bottom line; it may just be called a French cuff to make it sound more exotic and special to American consumers.
-Since then, the word has been stuck, and it is the most commonly used word today.
+Bottom line: it may just be called a French cuff to make it sound more exotic and special to American consumers.
+Since then, the word has been stuck, and it is the most commonly used word today for the formal cuff.

 When to Wear French Cuffs